manuel-192/remirror/README.md

 remirror --help
 ## Changes

+0.1.42: 2019-Jan-04
+- Added more detailed display about mirror connection failures.
+- Added option --no-config for not using the config file.
+Note that this option, if used, must be the first on the command line.

 0.1.41-2: 2019-Jan-02
 - Moved remirror.timer and remirror.service to /usr/lib/systemd/system.
 Please
   - if you have enabled remirror.timer, disable it first (systemctl disable remirror.timer)